-- 1. You must be matriculated, in good standing (not on probation), be registered in at least one regular course (not Extension) at the time credit by examination is authorized, and pay for additional units if cost exceeds fees already paid. - You must register in the course for which credit by examination is being requested within the time limits for filing a change of program as listed in the academic calendar each semester. - 3.
-Approval of the department chair and the dean of the college concerned is required prior to taking the examination.
-Forms for approval may be obtained from the Office of the - 4.
-Credit by examination is restricted to regular undergraduate courses listed in the General Catalog, does not include 600and 700-numbered or Extension courses, and does not count toward the 30-unit minimum residency requirement. - 5.
-Credit by examination is not treated as part of your study load and, therefore, is not considered by the Veterans Administration in the application of their regulations; and is not always accepted as transfer credit between collegiate institutions. - 6.
-Credit by examination is restricted to the regular summer, fall, or spring semester.
+- The student must be matriculated, in good standing (not on probation) and registered in at least one regular course (not extension or Open University) at the time credit by examination is authorized but NOT registered in the class to be challenged. - The student cannot have been enrolled in the course (graded or withdrawn, SDSU or other campus) or enrolled in a comparable course at a more advanced level. - 3.
+A course may be challenged only once. - 4.
+Forms are available from the Office of the Registrar.
+The student will be required to complete the form, pay \$100 to the SDSU Cashiers Office, attach the receipt to the form, obtain the signature of the department chair or school director and the dean of the college, and submit the form to the Office of the Registrar. - Credit by examination is restricted to regular undergraduate courses listed in the General Catalog, does not include 600- and 700-numbered or extension courses, and does not count as residence credit. - 6.
+Lower-division language courses cannot be challenged. - The grade awarded will be either Cr (credit) or NC (no credit). - A maximum of 30 units can be awarded for credit by examination. - Credit by examination is not treated as part of your study load and, therefore, is not considered by the Veterans Administration in the application of their regulations, and is not always accepted as transfer credit between collegiate institutions. - 10.
+Student is not to enroll in the course.
+Credit will be posted on the transcript.